-For the 2018 intake, the scholarship categories are:
+The scholarship categories are:

-- the amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros) AND 10,000 euros;
+- Fully Funded Grant: The amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros) and 10,000 euros per academic year;

-- the amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros);
+- Full Tuition Fee Grant: The amount of the whole tuition fee (13,000 or 15,000 or 18,000 euros)

-For additional information, please visit the scholarships programme web page.
+For additional information, please visit the scholarships programme webpage.

-How to apply for the scholarship?
+How do I apply for scholarships?

 The possible scholarship-related documents should be delivered with the other enclosed documents of your degree application.
 More information about the application and selection process.

-Yes, also those students who are in their last term or semester of their Bachelor’s studies can apply.
-You may be awarded admission to a programme on the condition that you submit the final degree certificate and transcript to the Admission’s services of the University of Helsinki after graduation.
-However, the final deadline for completing a first-cycle degree (e.g. Bachelor’s degree) or a second-cycle degree (e.g. Master’s degree) or a postgraduate degree in Finland or abroad is by 31 July 2018.
+Yes, students who are in their last term or semester of their bachelor’s studies can also apply.
+You may be granted admission to a programme on the condition that you submit the final degree certificate and transcript to the Admission Services after graduation.
+If the degree serving as grounds of application to the programme is still incomplete, you need not submit a degree certificate/diploma with the application documents.
 If you are admitted, the admission decision will be conditional, and you will receive instructions with your letter of admission for submitting the official degree certificate/diploma.
-N.B.!
-The final degree certificate/diploma must be presented by 14 August 2018 at the latest.
+NB!
+The final degree certificate/diploma must be presented by the given deadline.

 How can I find other scholarship options?

-May a PhD candidate apply for a scholarship?
+Can a PhD candidate apply for a scholarship?